davmac314/tosaithe/doc/TSBP.md

 Structure fields are aligned to the size of their type, unless otherwise stated.
 Pointer types are 8 bytes in size and aligned to an 8-byte boundary.
 Structures as a whole are aligned according to alignment of their largest field.

+Numbers preceded by `0x` are in hexadecimal; numbers are otherwise in decimal.

 ### TSBP Header for C and C++